HDfalcon/Wifi-Controlled_Car/README.md

 Motor Driving: To handle the car's powerful motor, we opted for the HW-039 motor driver, capable of managing a maximum current of 20A and a maximum voltage of 27V.

 Development Environment: We used platformio(I think it is the best choise for using arduino ide).

+Here is Lezgin's github page you can follow up too github.com/Yangwen-li13